Inflectra/rapise-documentation/docs/Manuals/kb.md

 If you use the Global.DoLaunch(...) command to launch a Windows console application, it will return a process ID.
 This article provides some sample code for executing a console application and checking to make sure that the process is not still running.

-### <a onclick="return RegisterKbClick('KB46', 'Executing Javascript commands against web browser')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB46.aspx">KB46</a> Executing Javascript commands against web browser
+### <a onclick="return RegisterKbClick('KB46', 'Executing JavaScript commands against Web Browser')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB46.aspx">KB46</a> Executing JavaScript commands against Web Browser

-Sometimes you want to be able to open a browser window (e.g. Internet Explorer) and execute JavaScript commands directly against the DOM objects rather than using the Rapise Learned objects.
+Sometimes you want to be able to open a browser window and execute JavaScript commands directly against the DOM objects rather than using the Rapise learned objects.
 This article explains the recommended way of doing this.

 ### <a onclick="return RegisterKbClick('KB40', 'Extending RapiseLauncher inactivity timeout')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB40.aspx">KB40</a> Extending RapiseLauncher inactivity timeout